Schlaefer/Saito/docs/dev-jquery-ui.md

   - Core
   - Fade (dialog popups)
   - Highlight
-  - Scale (dialog popups)
+  - Scale (was for popus, unused at the moment)
-  - Shake (was popup wrong data, currently unused)
+  - Shake (was popup wrong data)
   - Slide (bookmarks/index -> delete)